Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Are there fees associated with an IRS installment agreement?

 Yes.
-A regular installment agreement comes with a fee of up to $225, but the fee could be lower depending on your financial situation and the method of payment you choose.
+A regular installment agreement (a long-term payment plan) comes with a setup fee of up to $178, but the fee could be lower depending on your financial situation and the method of payment you choose.
+For low-income taxpayers, the setup fee could be waived, or it may be reimbursable if certain conditions are met.

 Are personal loans to pay off taxes tax deductible?

-Generally, no. Interest repayments on personal loans typically cannot be deducted on your taxes.
+Generally, no. Interest repayments on personal loans typically cannot be deducted from your taxes.

 Written by